How it all began

 BoxTM was borne from the collective skills of the four company partners – an architect, builder, project manager and innovator.
 The goal was to fuse the businesses of architecture and construction - to get architects to start to think like builders and vice versa.
 Then, by using elements of repetition in both the technical design details and the process of building, we would make the process faster and more cost certain.

 Box™ is a team of designers and builders in Auckland.
-The company was formed in 2008 and has designed and built hundreds of homes all around New Zealand.
+The company delivered its first home in 2009 and has designed and built hundreds of homes all around New Zealand.